Faith with Heart & Hope & Health

 physical inactivity is one of the risk

 factors for cardiovascular disease.
-Regular

 exercise

-can decrease blood pressure, cholesterol
+can decrease blood pressure,

 and

-obesity-resulting in a 40%less risk of dying
+obesity-resulting in a 40%less

 of